matplotlib/governance/communications_guidelines.md

     - Instagram/blog: ensure mpl has right to repost/share content
     - make sure content is clearly cited
         - example: a tutorial using someone else’s example clearly cites the original source
-- Limited self/corporate promotion is acceptable, but should be no more than 1/4? the content of the blog/discourse post?
+- Limited self/corporate promotion is acceptable, but should be no more than about a quarter of the content of the blog/discourse post.
 - if you think content is borderline, ask before publishing it
 - keep responses polite, assume user statements are in good faith unless they violate the [Code of Conduct](https://www.python.org/psf/conduct/)
 - acceptable image guide: